Milen Manoj Earath: Domestic

+International

-On January 24, 2016, Earath had his first solo recital, which was held at Schloss Burgau, Germany.
+On January 24, 2016, Earath had his first solo recital, held at Schloss Burgau, Germany.
 His orchestral debut took place in Germany on October 16, 2016, where he performed Mendelssohn's Piano Concerto No. 1 in G minor.

 Starting in 2014, Earath had multiple concerts in Germany, Russia, Belgium and Italy.

 Earath was awarded the National Child Award for Exceptional Achievements in the Field of Music by President of India Shri.
 Pranab Mukherjee on November 14, 2016, at Rashtrapati Bhavan.